 A common myth is that cocaine is not addictive because it lacks the physical withdrawal symptoms seen in alcohol or heroin addiction.
 But cocaine does have powerful psychological addictive properties.
 As more than one user has reflected, "If it is not addictive, then why can't I stop?"
 The trend in drug abuse in the United States is presently multiple or polydrug abuse, and cocaine is no exception.
 Cocaine is often used with alcohol, sedatives such as

 diazepam (Valium), lorazepam (Ativan), or heroin, as an upper/downer combination.
 The other drug is also used to moderate the side effects of the primary addiction.

 The use of cocaine in teens seems to have certain patterns.
 For example, while college students tend to abuse alcohol more than teens the same age who do not go on to college, noncollege students seem to abuse cocaine, as well as marijuana and tobacco, more than their peers who attend college.
 A common polydrug abuse problem, seen especially in adolescents, is cocaine, alcohol, and marijuana.

-Drug abuse, chemical dependency, and addictive behavior spare no one and are spread throughout society.
+Drug abuse is more recently referred to as drug-use disorders.
+It is also referred to as chemical dependency and addictive behavior.
+Drug-use disorders spare no one and are spread throughout society.
 They are not limited by age, profession, race, religion, or physical attributes.